adewes/mongobean/README.md

 #This will result in another DB query and will print: u'Main avenue'
 ```

 As you can see, nested subdocuments are automatically loaded using the correct document class.
-Please note that the loading is *lazy* by default, i.e. the subdocument's attributes get fetched from the database only when accessed, thereby reducing loading times and avoiding problems with self-referencing documents.
+Please note that the loading is *lazy* by default, i.e. the subdocument's attributes get fetched from the database only if needed, thereby reducing loading times and avoiding problems with self-referencing documents.

 #Further reading